tanoshim/grpc-message-proxy/readme.md

 ## 2. Capture all the incomming gRPC messages with a single class
 ![alt](https://github.com/tanoshim/grpc-message-facade/blob/master/pic/grpc-message-facade%20-%20in.png)

+*Only available for Client Streaming and Bidirectional streaming RPC

 # Class Descriptions
 ## serviceapl-client
 #### Class MyStreamObserverFacade